Skip to main content

 Original Modulated Signal (ASK)

-Energy per bit (Eb):
+Energy per bit (Eb) (Tb = bit duration):

 We know that all periodic signals are power signals.
 Now we’ll find the energy of ASK for the transmission of binary ‘1’.

-**where Ac is the amplitude of the carrier signal
+** where Ac is the amplitude of the carrier signal and fc is the carrier frequency in Hz.

 To save transmitter energy, Eb should be small.

-For transmission of binary ‘0’
+** for transmission of binary ‘0’

 ** Constellation Diagram